 I have written another travel-blog about the Game of Thrones locations in Iceland:

 Gjáin has had an increase in visitors since the Game of Thrones scene was filmed here.
-Let's treat lightly in this delicate pearl of nature to keep it intact.
+Let's tread lightly in this delicate pearl of nature to keep it intact.

 There are 2 ways of hiking to Gjáin.
 One of them is from the settlement manor Stöng, which takes you to the northern part of Gjáin and the beautiful Gjárfoss waterfall.
 That hike is 2.1 km back and forth.
 It is an easy hike, 15 minute's each way.

-When you arrive above Gjáin the path gets very rocky and inside Gjáin it is also rocky so wear some hiking shoes.
+When you arrive above Gjáin the path gets very rocky and inside Gjáin it is also very rocky so wear good hiking shoes.

 Gjáin as seen from above from the parking lot